Revenue-based Financing: How a Revenue-based Loan Works

 These are government loans issued by private lenders and guaranteed by the SBA.
 They generally require good credit and strong business finances to qualify—but they can offer some of the most competitive rates available.

-You can choose from different types of SBA loans depending on what you plan on using the funds for.
+You can choose from different types of SBA loans depending on what you plan to use the funds for.
 For example, SBA 7(a) loans can be used for a wide variety of business expenses, such as equipment, inventory, and operational expenses.
-Funds from an SBA 504 loan, on the other hand, can be used for major assets that are designed to promote job growth, such as the acquisition of real estate or the improvement of land.
+Funds from an SBA 504 loan, on the other hand, can be used for major assets designed to promote job growth, such as the acquisition of real estate or the improvement of land.

 SBG Funding is a provider we recommend if you’re looking for an SBA loan.
-It offers competitive rates and terms, earning it a position on our list of the leading working capital loans.
+It offers competitive rates and terms, earning it a place on our list of the leading working capital loans.

 Getting funds from a venture capital firm comes at the cost of giving up ownership interest in your company.
-However, a major benefit is that it is not considered a form of debt; therefore, it requires no monthly payments.
-Working with a venture capital firm also means you’ll work with a team of investors who can provide additional resources and guidance to help your business succeed.
+However, a major benefit is that venture capital is not considered a form of debt; therefore, it requires no monthly payments.
+Working with a firm also means you’ll work with a team of investors who can provide additional resources and guidance to help your business succeed.

 Bottom Line